Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

 # Backlog
 Features here are things I'd like to add once everything else above has been implemented.
 Still debating whether to make these part of the base Re:Emerald or do it under a new name, as these are features that will significantly change the base of Pokemon Emerald.
+ - Add a story/sidequest tracker to keep track of all the player's progress
  - Add a Battle Mode to the Battle Facilities that allows 1 Legendary Pokemon (Of BST 600+) to enter.
 All opponents in this mode will have at least 1 Legendary Pokemon on their teams, with longer streaks having enemies with 2 or even 3.
  - Add an ItemDex to track all the items obtained
  - Add an AttackDex to track all the attacks seen and used